 There are some powerful methods that reduce the necessary time for the circuit analysis.
-Because a matrix of the large-scale circuit is a very sparse, the special sparse matrix techniques are used successfully for this purpose [1]-[2].
+Because a matrix of the large-scale circuit is a very sparse, the special sparse matrix techniques are used successfully for this purpose [1].
 Other approach to reduce the amount of computational required for both linear and nonlinear equations is based on the decomposition techniques.
-The partitioning of a circuit matrix into bordered-block diagonal form can be done by branches tearing as in [3], or by nodes tearing as in [4] and jointly with direct solution algorithms gives the solution of the problem.
-The extension of the direct solution methods can be obtained by hierarchical decomposition and macromodel representation [5].
-Other approach for achieving decomposition at the nonlinear level consists on a special iteration techniques and has been realized in [6] for the iterated timing analysis and circuit simulation.
+The partitioning of a circuit matrix into bordered-block diagonal form can be done by branches tearing as in [2], or by nodes tearing as in [3] and jointly with direct solution algorithms gives the solution of the problem.
+The extension of the direct solution methods can be obtained by hierarchical decomposition and macromodel representation [4].
+Other approach for achieving decomposition at the nonlinear level consists on a special iteration techniques and has been realized in [5] for the iterated timing analysis and circuit simulation.
 Optimization technique that is used for the circuit optimization and design, exert a very strong influence on the total necessary computer time too.
-The numerical methods are developed both for the unconstrained and for the constrained optimization [7] and will be improved later on.
-The practical aspects of these methods were developed for the electronic circuits design with the different optimization criterions [8]-[9].
-The fundamental problems of the development, structure elaboration, and adaptation of the automation design systems have been examine in some papers [10]-[13].
+The numerical methods are developed both for the unconstrained and for the constrained optimization [6] and will be improved later on.
+The practical aspects of these methods were developed for the electronic circuits design with the optimization criterions different fundamental problems of the development, structure elaboration, and adaptation of the automation design systems have been examine in some papers [8]-[9].